-- Wikidata [8]: We identify events as subclasses of Wikidata's "event" (temporary and scheduled events like festivals or competitions) and "occurrence" (happenings like wars or ceremonies).
-Some of the identified subclasses are blacklisted manually (e.g. the class "song" is blacklisted because of the sub class hierarchy song > musical form > art form > format > arrangement > act > process > occurrence). - DBpedia [9]: For each language edition, we identify DBpedia events as instances of dbo:Event or its subclasses. - YAGO [10]: We do not use the YAGO ontology for event identification due to the noisy event subcategories (e.g. event > act > activity > protection > self-defense > martial\art).
-YAGO events are identified later in Step Ib. - Wikipedia Event Lists: For each language, we extract events from the Wikipedia event lists whose titles contain temporal expressions, such as "2007 in Science" and "August 11", using methods similar to [18]. - WCEP: In the Wikipedia Current Events Portal, events are represented through rather brief textual descriptions and refer to daily happenings.
-We extract WCEP events using WikiTimes [11].
+- Wikidata [10]: We identify events as subclasses of Wikidata's "event" (representing temporary and scheduled events like festivals or competitions) and "occurrence" (representing happenings like wars or ceremonies).
+Some of the identified subclasses are blacklisted manually.
+For example, the class "song" is blacklisted because of the subclass hierarchy song > musical form > art form > format > arrangement > act > process > occurrence. - DBpedia [11]: For each language edition, we identify DBpedia events as instances of dbo:Event or its subclasses. - YAGO [12]: We do not use the YAGO ontology for event identification due to the noisy event subcategories we observed (e.g. event > act > activity > protection > self-defense > martial_art). - Wikipedia: We use Wikipedia category names that match a manually defined language-dependent regular expression (e.g. English category names that end with " events") as an indication that a knowledge graph entry linked to such an article is an event. - Wikipedia Event Lists: For each language, we identify Wikipedia event lists by adopting a set of regular expressions defined manually during pre-processing.
+This way, Wikipedia pages with titles such as "2007 in Science" and "August 11" are retrieved.
+Within these pages, textual descriptions of events are collected using methods similar to [25].